Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 ## Click-Dragging: DragEventController

 A long press is a gesture in which a user clicks a mouse button, does not move the cursor, then **holds that position** for an amount of time.
-In contrast, **click-dragging** is very similar: the user clicks a mouse button, holds it, but **does move the cursor**.
-This is often used to "drag and drop" an UI element, such as dragging a file icon from one location to another, or dragging the knob of a `Scale`.
+In contrast, **click-dragging** is slightly different: the user clicks a mouse button, holds it, but **does move the cursor**.
+This is often used to "drag and drop" an UI element, such as dragging a file icon from one location to another, or dragging the knob of a `Scale`-like widget.

 Click-dragging gestures are automatically recognized by [`DragEventController`](@ref), which has three signals: